maddbuzz/rails-project-63/README.md

 # HexletCode is a DSL that makes it easy to generate forms

-Form Generator is a library with which it is convenient to create forms in site templates.
-Allows you to reduce the form description code many times over due to automatic error handling and various controls.
+A library with which it is convenient to create forms in site templates.
+This is a popular task for which there are many libraries, such as the [library](https://guides.rubyonrails.org/form_helpers.html) built into Rails or the popular [SimpleForm](https://github.com/heartcombo/simple_form) gem.

 ## Installation